Introduction to Zazen Practice

 Departure from the dojo

-Si la sesión de zazen ha terminado, We wait until all the practitioners have adjusted their zafus and, when they are ready, we leave the dojo in sasshu, stepping with the right foot and avoiding touching the wooden beam that marks the exit.
+If the session zazen it's over, We wait until all the practitioners have adjusted their zafus and, when they are ready, We all together make a gasshô at the altar and greet each other in sasshu, then we left the dojo in sasshu, leaving with the right foot and avoiding touching the wooden beam that marks the exit.

 Kin-hin: walking meditation